Do you know that you can add pictures and images to ebooks?

 Select where you want to insert your image by hitting return after the last line before where your image will appear.

 Now select Insert>Photo>Picture From File.

-Select your image and click insert.
+Select your image and click Insert.

-Or in other words, float and stay connected to the text when your ebook is viewed in landscape or portrait, or on large or small screens.
+Or in other words, your image needs to float and stay connected to the text when your ebook is viewed in landscape or portrait or on large or small screens.

 You now have an image correctly inserted into your ebook manuscript.

 Adding images to an ebook is very easy.

 You can also add text to your images before you insert them into your ebook.

 It is a practical way to add a copyright line or an attribution credit.

 But I need to remind you again that too many large images can affect your book royalty on Amazon Kindle.